r-pathak/my-quant/README.md

 To use the **in-browser voice assistant** feature:

 1. Sign up for a Vapi account at [vapi.ai](https://vapi.ai)
-2. Get your **private API key** from the Vapi dashboard
+2. Get your **public API key** from the Vapi dashboard
-3. Add it to your Convex environment variables as `VAPI_API_KEY` (see Environment Setup above)
+3. Add it to your `.env.local` file as `NEXT_PUBLIC_VAPI_PUBLIC_KEY` (see Environment Setup above)
 4. Click the "myquant update" button in the portfolio view to start an **in-browser voice call**

 **What happens:**
-- Voice call starts directly in your browser (no phone calls)
+- Voice call starts directly in your browser using Vapi Web SDK
-- Assistant provides personalized market updates based on your current holdings
+- Uses existing assistant ID: `9f2a635d-b4ac-4a47-bedf-e43050d37cf4`
+- System message is dynamically injected with your portfolio context
 - You can mute/unmute and end the call using the on-screen controls
-- All calls are handled securely through your Convex backend proxy

 **Note:** This creates in-browser voice calls, not outbound phone calls.
 The assistant will speak through your computer's speakers and listen through your microphone.

-**Architecture:** The app uses a secure proxy server pattern where:
-- Frontend sends custom data (userId, assistantType, holdings) to Convex proxy
-- Convex proxy uses your private Vapi API key to create calls
-- All sensitive data and API keys stay on the server side

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.